 Even after 1615, when the Tokugawa military dictatorship brought an end to battle, samurai families continued to commission splendid arms and armor for ceremonial purposes.
 Because the social rank, income, and prestige of a samurai family were strictly determined by the battlefield valor of their ancestors, armor became even more sumptuous as the embodiment of an elite warrior family’s heritage.

-Samurai: Armor from the Ann and Gabriel Barbier-Mueller Collection is organized by The Ann & Gabriel Barbier-Mueller Museum.
-Its Phoenix premiere is made possible through the generous support of the Asian Arts Council.
+Samurai: Armor from The Ann and Gabriel Barbier-Mueller Collection is organized by The Ann & Gabriel Barbier-Mueller Museum: The Samurai Collection.
+Its Phoenix premiere is made possible through the generous support of our presenting sponsors, the J.W.
+Kieckhefer foundation and the Margaret T. Morris Foundation, with additional support provided by the Virginia C. Piper Charitable Trust, the E. Rhodes and Leona B. Carpenter Foundation, Sharron and Delbert R. Lewis, Roberta Aidem, APS, Blue Cross Blue Shield, and Asian Arts Council.

 This special engagement exhibition is offered at $5 for all ages, plus general admission (required).
 For a full breakdown of general admission prices, click here.
-This special engagement exhibition is offered to the general public for $5 during free-access hours from 3-9 pm each Wednesday, from 6-10 pm on the First Fridays of each month and the second Sunday of each month from 12-5 pm.
+This special engagement exhibition is offered to the general public for $5 during free-access hours from 3-9 pm each Wednesday, from 6-10 pm on the First Fridays of each month and the second weekend of each month from 10am-5 pm on Saturday and 12-5 pm on Sunday.

 Interested in coming as a group?
 For group sales information, click here.